Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Results and discussion

 where $\delta_{j}\in[-W_{p},\,W_{p}]$ is the on-site potential of the $j$th lattice site with $W_p$ the maximum disorder strength.
 In this case, the field can travel back and forth between the two opposite HN chains, thus leading to indefinite amplification and instability.
 As shown in Fig.~\figpanel{Squeeze}{c}, the emitters always exhibit secular energy growth at long times, even if only an extremely small disorder of $W_{p}/g_{0}=10^{-8}$ is introduced.
-This sensitivity to disorder is quite different from the end-to-end \emph{photon transport} of the BKC, which can be somehow robust against weak enough on-site disorders if the chain is short~\cite{Aash2018prx}.
+This is quite different from the end-to-end \emph{photon scattering} of the BKC, which can remain robust against weak enough on-site disorders if the chain is sufficiently short~\cite{Aash2018prx}.
 Nevertheless, the inset in Fig.~\figpanel{Squeeze}{c} shows that for weak disorders, one can still expect an initial transient stage where emitter $d$ exhibits different occupations in its position and momentum quadratures, before significant energy growth appears.

-The above result is a simple example which reveals the dynamical instability arising from the secular amplification of the field propagating in the lattice.
-In fact, similar results can be expected as long as the amplified emission fields have an opportunity to return to the emitters, such as considering the HN model under periodic boundary conditions~\cite{DLHN}.
-This is closely related to the sensitivity of the non-Hermitian skin effect to boundary conditions, which have no Hermitian counterparts.
+The above result is a simple example that reveals the dynamical instability arising from the secular amplification of the fields propagating in the lattice.
+In fact, similar results can occur as long as the amplified emission fields have an opportunity to return to the emitters, such as in the HN model under periodic boundary conditions~\cite{DLHN}.
+This feature is closely related to the sensitivity of the non-Hermitian skin effect to boundary conditions, which has no Hermitian counterparts.
 Nevertheless, unlike the HN model under periodic conditions, the field amplification in a disordered BKC is completely indefinite since the disorders, which determine the complicated inter-chain couplings, are random.

-\section{Dynamics of two giant emitters}
+\subsection{Dynamics of two giant emitters}

 Now we turn to study the giant-emitter case, where each of the emitters $c$ and $d$ is coupled to two lattice sites.
 With a Hermitian 1D tight-binding chain, it has been shown that two well-arranged ``braided'' giant emitters can exhibit decoherence-free interactions (DFIs) if the non-Markovian retardation effect is negligible~\cite{AFKstructured}.
 In the non-Hermitian case, as shown in Fig.~\ref{DFI}, the DFI becomes \emph{nonreciprocal} and the nonreciprocity is opposite to that of the field~\cite{DLHN}.
 Such nonreciprocal DFIs are realized when the decoherence-free condition Eq.~(\ref{matchcondition}) is fulfilled for each of the emitters and their coupling points are braided (i.e., $N''>N'>N>0$).
 In view of this, here we take $g_{0}=\xi_{1}$ and $g_{2}=\xi_{3}=g_{0}/\beta^{2}$ in Fig.~\ref{DFI} as an example.
 It is clear from Figs.~\figpanel{DFI}{a} and \figpanel{DFI}{b} that the nonreciprocity is quantitatively determined by $\beta$: the excitation is attenuated by $\beta^{-2}$ when it is transferred from $c$ to $d$.
 Such a nonreciprocal DFI can be used to realize non-Hermitian cooling~\cite{NHcooling}, i.e., the steady-state thermal occupation of one emitter is smaller than that of the other, and the cooling effect can be exponentially enhanced by integrating more (giant) emitters in this form.